arbyste/jp-mining-note/docs/docs/setupyomichan.md

 ---

 # Make an example card!
-At this point, you should be able to make cards with Yomichan!
+At this point, you should be able to make cards with Yomitan!

 ??? example "Click here to show some example Japanese sentences."